 In a vehicle or on a boat the experience is very different as you have the perceived safety of the vehicle to take the strain of some of your apprehension, and of course you are able to get much closer to observe and photograph them. no less impressive however.

 Located in the remote far eastern corner of

 This is quite possibly the quintessential African destination.
 When it comes t...
 Due to its arid nature, Namibia is one of the most sparsely populated countries on ea...
 This country has become something of an institution over the years and is where the lav...

-Welcome to Rwanda
+Welcome to Rwanda Safari Holidays

-Things to do in Rwanda
+Things to do while on a Rwanda safari

 Welcome to Tanzania

 Welcome to Zimbabwe